jazzband/django-invitations/README.md

     Boolean.
 If `True`, invitations will be accepted after users finish signup.
     If `False`, invitations will be accepted right after the invitation link is clicked.
+    Note that this only works with Allauth for now, which means `ACCOUNT_ADAPTER` has to be `'invitations.models.InvitationsAdapter'`.

 *   `INVITATIONS_GONE_ON_ACCEPT_ERROR` (default=`True`)